quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

 docker compose up -d
 ```

-Check the logs to see what is happening (CTRL+C to exit):
+Check the logs to see what's happening (CTRL+C to exit):

 ```shell
 docker logs onlyoffice -f